 Deployment monitoring provides monitoring metrics with regard to master-slave delay.
 It divides into master and slave:

 Deploy monitoring on the source: when the monitored instance is a source instance which is not a replica of any instance, replication-related monitoring data is invalid for the source, and the IO and SQL threads are disabled.
 Replication-related monitoring data is valid and the IO and SQL threads can be enabled only when the monitored instance is a disaster recovery or a read-only replica.

-Deploy monitoring on the replica: the two-node or three-node source instance and disaster recovery instance in High-Availability Edition come in a master/slave architecture by default.
-As a result, replicating relevant monitoring data from the slave can work only when the monitored instance is a master or disaster recovery instance.
-Such data can be used to reflect the delay distance and time between the master or disaster recovery instance and its hidden slave nodes.
-You are recommended to keep an eye out for the relevant monitoring data of the slave.
-If the master or disaster recovery instance fails, its monitored hidden slave nodes can be promoted into the master instance quickly.
+Deploy monitoring on the replica: the two-node or three-node source instance and disaster recovery instance in High-Availability Edition come in a one-source-one-replica architecture by default.
+As a result, replicating relevant monitoring data from the replica can work only when the monitored instance is a source or disaster recovery instance.
+Such data can be used to reflect the delay distance and time between the source or disaster recovery instance and its hidden replica nodes.
+We recommend that you keep an eye out for the relevant monitoring data of the replica.
+If the source or disaster recovery instance fails, its monitored hidden replica nodes can be promoted into the source instance quickly.

 TencentDB for MySQL has adopted an adaptive policy for monitoring granularity since August 11, 2018, which means that you cannot select a monitoring granularity as desired for the time being.
 The adaptive policy is as follows: